-It’s twisted and ironic, however I feel that the true moment women will be viewed as equals is when men view them as such.
-This change is achievable, but this idea starts with the single person, which will hopefully lead to the breakdown of centuries of male egotistic behaviours.
+It’s twisted and ironic, however, I feel that the true moment women will be viewed as equals is when men view them as such.
+This change is achievable, but this idea starts with a single person, which will hopefully lead to the breakdown of centuries of male egotistic behaviors.

 While men and women will always be different, there is no argument there, it’s biological, genetically we are hard-wired to serve different purposes.
 When you strip away our human intelligence and progression you're left with the simple need for guys to pass on their genes and women to raise the next generation.
 I’m not saying we have to live by our biological needs, however, the point is we are different and we should embrace the vast things that divide us.